Hereditary Graph Product Structure and $\cal H$-clique-width: Properties of -Clique-Width

 \section{Properties of $\ca H$-Clique-Width}

-We first characterize the asymptotic difference between the ordinary clique-width and the $\ca H$-clique-width for families of loop graphs $\ca H$.
+We first characterise the asymptotic difference between ordinary clique-width and $\ca H$-clique-width for families of loop graphs $\ca H$.

 We recall the concept of neighbourhood diversity by Lampis \cite{DBLP:journals/algorithmica/Lampis12}.
 Two vertices $x,y$ of a simple graph $G$ are of the same {\em neighbourhood type} if and only if they have the same set of neighbours in $V(G)\setminus\{x,y\}$.
+The {\em neighbourhood diversity} of $G$ is the least integer $d$ for which $V(G)$ can be partitioned into $d$ parts such that every pair in the same part has the same neighbourhood type.

-We shall use an adjusted version of this concept, suitable for our loop graphs; Two vertices $x,y$ of a simple loop graph $G$ are of the same {\em total neighbourhood type}, if and only if they have the same set of neighbours in~$V(G)$ when $x$ counts as a neighbour of $x$ if there is a loop on~$x$ (and likewise with~$y$).
-A loop graph $G$ is of {\em total neighbourhood diversity} at most $d$ if $V(G)$ can be partitioned into $d$ parts such that every pair in the same part have the same total neighbourhood type.
+We actually use an adjusted version of this concept.
+Two vertices $x,y$ of a simple loop graph $G$ are of the same {\em total neighbourhood type} if and only if they have the same set of neighbours in~$V(G)$ when $x$ counts as a neighbour of $x$ if there is a loop on~$x$ (and likewise with~$y$).
+A loop graph $G$ is of {\em total neighbourhood diversity} at most $d$ if $V(G)$ can be partitioned into $d$ parts such that every pair in the same part has the same total neighbourhood~type.

-The slight, but very important in our context, difference of these two notions in presence of loops can be observed, e.g., on: loopless cliques $K_n$ (neighbourhood diversity $1$ and total neighbourhood diversity~$n$) vs.\ reflexive cliques $K_n^\circ$ (total neighbourhood diversity~$1$), or loopless stars $K_{1,n}$ (both neighbourhood diversities equal~$2$) vs.\ reflexive stars $K_{1,n}^\circ$ (total neighbourhood diversity~$n$).
+The slight, but very important in our context, difference of these two notions in the presence of loops can be observed, e.g., on: loopless cliques $K_n$ (neighbourhood diversity $1$ and total neighbourhood diversity~$n$) vs.\ reflexive cliques $K_n^\circ$ (total neighbourhood diversity~$1$), or loopless stars $K_{1,n}$ (both neighbourhood diversities equal~$2$) vs.\ reflexive stars $K_{1,n}^\circ$ (total neighbourhood diversity~$n$).

 A loop graph class $\ca G$ is of {\em component-bounded} total neighbourhood diversity if there exists an integer $d$ such that each connected component of every graph of $\ca G$ is of total neighbourhood diversity at most~$d$.